-On 8–10 September, the Stockholm International Peace Research Institute (SIPRI) actively participated in the 2021 Science Peace Security Conference.
-The interdisciplinary conference focused on pressing challenges at the intersection of science, peace and security and was held on the theme ‘The Impact of New Technologies: Destabilizing or Enabling Resilience?’.
+On 8–10 September, SIPRI actively participated in the 2021 Science Peace Security Conference.
+The interdisciplinary conference focused on pressing challenges at the intersection of science, peace and security, and was held on the theme ‘The Impact of New Technologies: Destabilizing or Enabling Resilience?’.

-The conference was hosted by the Physics Department at the University of Aachen and was funded by the German Foundation for Peace Research; the Volkswagen Foundation; and the German Research Association for Science, Disarmament and International Security.
+The conference was hosted by the Physics Department of the University of Aachen and was funded by the German Foundation for Peace Research, the Volkswagen Foundation and the German Research Association for Science, Disarmament and International Security.
 Click here to read more about the conference.